leportella/wiki-analysis/README.md

 The users have an average of 134 edits reverted, with a standard deviation of 1063.9 edits.
 The max reverts per user was 59323, by user `416473`.
 Although this is a very high number, this user made a total contribution of 146134.
+This represents only 40% of the user total contribution, so even if it very high, it's a number reasonable considering all users, and can't be considered an outlier.

 The mean percent of edits reverted is 9%, but it can normally reach up to 50%.
 Users that reached 100% of reverts, usually did a single edit that was